ibm-cloud-docs/power-iaas/ordering-direct-link.md

    <dt><strong>Network Provider</strong><dt>
    <dd>You must select <strong>MEGAPORT</strong> or <strong>IBM POWER VIRTUAL SERVER</strong> from the list.</dd>
    <dt><strong>Link Speed</strong><dt>
    <dd>Select the link speed to meet your workload requirements.
-The recommended selection for the Link Speed field is 1000 Mbps.</dd>
+The recommended selection for the <strong>Link Speed</strong> field is 1000 Mbps.</dd>
    <dt><strong>Routing Option</strong><dt>
    <dd>Select <strong>Local Routing (Free)</strong> to access all data centers that are connected at the location that you specified in the <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to access all IBM Cloud data centers in the world. </dd>
    <dt><strong>BGP ASN</strong><dt>
-   <dd><p>You must enter the BGP ASN number for the specific Direct Link Connect location in the following table.</p>
+   <dd><p>You must enter the BGP ASN number for the specific Direct Link Connect location.</p>
    <p><strong>Important:</strong> Do not try to change the BGP ASN number to <strong>64997</strong>.
 You must contact the IBM Power support team to handle your request to change the BGP ASN number.</p>
    <table>
    <caption>Table 2.
 BGP ASN number for specific locations</caption>